renpy/renpy/sphinx/source/config.rst

     If not None, a music file to play when at the main menu.

+.. var:: config.main_menu_music_fadein = 0

+    If not 0, a fadein in seconds for main menu music.

 .. var:: config.menu_arguments_callback = None

     If not None, this should be a function that takes positional and/or